Joe Gottlieb: (00:02)

 Joe Gottlieb: (16:29)

 So, so true.
-And so I think, whereas the EDUCAUSE quick poll we’re highlighting in these, these barriers that you mentioned, um, you know, I would, I would just add that, that for our listeners, EA ends up becoming just a really important part of the team collaboration that’s necessary and really the tool set for effective transformation, right?
-And, and as you said, when, if, if you’re on, on the best days, it is active and, um, on the worst days, it’s, it’s not active or maybe even if you’re not engaging, it can be one of the reasons you’re not engaging because you don’t feel equipped to tackle a transformation without some strong knowledge about how you’re going to be smart about these technology choices, these technology investments that then can either lead to tech debt or minimize tech that there’s always going to be some tech debt.
+And so I think, whereas the EDUCAUSE quick poll we’re highlighting in these, these barriers that you mentioned, you know, I would, I would just add that, that for our listeners, EA ends up becoming just a really important part of the team collaboration that’s necessary and really the tool set for effective transformation, right?
+And, and as you said, when if you’re on, on the best days, it is active and on the worst days, it’s, it’s not active or maybe even if you’re not engaging, it can be one of the reasons you’re not engaging because you don’t feel equipped to tackle a transformation without some strong knowledge about how you’re going to be smart about these technology choices, these technology investments that then can either lead to tech debt or minimize tech that there’s always going to be some tech debt.
 We know we don’t live in a perfect world and there’s always trade offs.
 And so that’s, I think an important thing for our listeners too, to internalize that, that this is not about theory, you know, back to your point, Gwen, about being very, you know, being very practical.
-Um, this is, this is about understanding the best principles and applying them in your context and then doing your best, managing through an imperfect world, and then not letting the best get in the way the good and just be, you know, iterating through, uh, so to speak.
+This is, this is about understanding the best principles and applying them in your context and then doing your best, managing through an imperfect world, and then not letting the best get in the way the good and just be, you know, iterating through, so to speak.

 Gwen Kerdiles: (17:57)